 Winters are extremely cold and harsh in Leh.
 The temperature of the place during this time may drop to as low as -28°C. The place also experiences heavy snowfall during the months between October and February.
 The extremely cold temperatures can result in frost bite among individuals who are not prepared for the freezing atmospheric conditions.

-Leh experiences random weather because of which tourists should make sure that they carry windcheaters, woolen clothing, thick socks, gloves, scarves, hats or woolen caps, sturdy boots or walking shoes, sunscreen, lip balm, and goggles.
+Leh experiences random weather because of which tourists should make sure that they carry windcheaters, woollen clothing, thick socks, gloves, scarves, hats or woolen caps, sturdy boots or walking shoes, sunscreen, lip balm and goggles.
 This will help them in keeping themselves safe from the harsh conditions of the place.

-How to reach Leh
+How To Reach Leh

-Regular return flight services are available from Leh to Delhi, Jammu, and Srinagar.
+Regular return flight services are available from Leh to Delhi, Jammu and Srinagar.
 The airport of Delhi is accessible from all the major airports in India and abroad.
 From the airport, Leh can be reached by hired taxis which cost around INR 1000.
 For tourists who wish to travel by rail, the Jammu railway station is the nearest, located at a distance of 734 km from Leh.

 Apart from this, tourists wishing to reach Leh via road can avail the services offered by the Jammu & Kashmir State Road Transport Corporation.
 JKSRTC provides regular bus services from Srinagar situated at a distance of 734 km to Leh.

 Another convenient option to reach Leh via road is the Himachal Road Transport Corporation.

-Travelers can also avail bus services to the destination from Manali, situated at a distance of about 474 km from Leh.
+Travellers can also avail bus services to the destination from Manali, situated at a distance of about 474 km from Leh.